 Remember to bring a small lock to lock your valuables in a part of your bag

-With our project--we try to get as much money as possible back into the community to provide alternative sources of income instead of poaching.
+Wwalso try to get as much money as possible back into the local community to provide alternative sources of income instead of poaching.
 So Gaby, Mauricio, and other chicos on the isand offer "tours" such as fishing, crocodile hunting and la selva tour.
 It is customary to tip them 2-5,000 per person and for each tour.

 If you want to go fishing--keep in mind that there might be a charge for renting the boat 2-5,000 and a cost for the bait 2-5,000. it is best to bring small bills since no one ever has change